 The most important thing you can take away from this guide is that taking kratom alone won’t make you lose weight.
 A healthy diet, enough sleep, and a strict exercise routine are all necessary if you want to make long-lasting changes to your lifestyle and eventually lose weight.

 You might want to consider using kratom only after the main pieces are in place; think of it as adding seasoning to a dish.
-Spice alone won’t make a meal great, but it can make everything taste even better when added to an already delicious plate.
+Spice alone won’t make a meal great, but it can make everything taste better when added to an already delicious plate.